pwnerblu/surrealra1n/README.md

 A9 disclaimer if you're downgrading to iOS 9:

 You most likely will get activation problems!
 It is recommended to downgrade to iOS 10.x instead.
-And also in this script, when downgrading to iOS 9.x, it will automatically downgrade your device to 10.2.1, this is to bypass the FDR error.
+And also in this script, when downgrading to iOS 9.x, it will automatically downgrade your device to 10.2.1 first, then the iOS 9 version, this is to bypass the FDR error.

 If there is any issues with w1nterst0rm Downgrade Kit, please let me know.